-- 1. Press SCAN.
-The pre-programmed scan routine begins. - 2.
+- 1. Press SCAN to begin the pre-programmed routine. - 2.
 To begin the customized scan routine (if you have entered one), press SCAN again. - 3.
 To stop the scan routine, press any key except SCAN or ENTER.

 To Program a Customized Scan Routine